Osaka Evessa: History

 The team was formed in 2004 with the expansion of the bj league.
 They have been the most successful team in the league, having won three league championships in the league's first three seasons.

 During the 2007-08 season, the team played their home games in seven separate arenas throughout the Osaka Prefecture and Hyogo Prefecture.
 This was also the first season that the team's game were broadcast live on television (for two games).
 The total attendance for their home games was 66,069, and the average attendance 3,003.
 The team finished in first place during the regular season and won the championship for the third consecutive season.

 The 2008-09 season was the first season that the team did not use the Namihaya Dome for any of their home games.

 COVID-19

-13 Evessa players and trainer have tested positive for Coronavirus in April 2020.
+Thirteen Evessa players and trainers tested positive for COVID-19 in April 2020.
 Some other Osaka players may be infected.